 Who can attend this event?

-All undergraduate students who have been accepted to the WSU Pullman campus for the Fall 2017 semester may attend Future Cougars Embracing Diversity.
+All undergraduate students, seeking a first degree in a certified program, who have been accepted to the WSU Pullman campus for the Fall 2018 semester may attend Future Cougars Embracing Diversity.
 Students who are former WSU students returning or students who are currently enrolled at a WSU campus (Pullman, Vancouver, Tri-Cities, Global, Everett, or Spokane) who may submit a change of campus form are NOT eligible to attend this event.
 The event is designed for those who are still making up their minds about enrolling at the Pullman campus.
 If you have already decided to attend WSU, your next steps are to pay your deposit and sign up for an Alive! orientation session.

 If I receive an e-mail invitation, is a spot at the event guaranteed?

 An invitation does not guarantee a spot at the event.
 We strive to provide for everyone who wants to attend, but space is limited.
 Students who have been invited to this event can reserve their spot on a first-come, first-served basis.

 There are guided tours of campus; information sessions and workshops on financial aid, other scholarships, student support resources, and selected academic programs; and opportunities to enjoy University facilities such as the student union building (which includes the student bookstore, game consoles, and places to eat), and our award-winning Student Recreation Center.

 Is there a cost to participate in this event?